-Diane researches, creates the content and maintains the pages of this website and two ‘sister sites’: Crimean War Veterans in Western Australia and the Royal Sappers and Miners in Western Australia.
+Diane researches, creates the content and maintains the pages of this website and two ‘sister sites’ (now archived): Crimean War Veterans in Western Australia and Royal Sappers and Miners in Western Australia.
 For this site she will have the research assistance of Marjorie Burton and Liz Rushton.

 Marjorie began her families’ histories in 1972.
 She was a founder member of the Rockingham Family History Society even before it was a Branch of the WA Genealogical Society and continued as a founder member of the independent Society it is today.
 Over the years she has been a steadfast volunteer: serving on the Society’s Committee as Publicity Officer; a Library Assistant for nearly thirty years; researcher for the Schools Records Project.
 Her expertise in military research came from her involvement with the Enrolled Pensioner Force Ships’ Project.